 There are certain stereotypical images and thoughts of how we perceive a strong female character in a story.

-A strong woman is perceived as someone who stands up for what she believes in, independent, self-reliant, strong-willed, and a motherly or matronly take-charge person.
+A strong woman is perceived as someone who stands up for what she believes in, is independent, self-reliant, strong-willed, and a motherly or matronly take-charge person.
 And yet more than often the characteristics of a strong woman are attributed more to a loss or psychological distress that happened somewhere in her past.
 Sounds familiar?

 A Woman’s Strength starts with Tragedy